Bar Hill: Village life

 The village has a shopping mall (with a large Tesco Extra supermarket as anchor store), library (in which a post office is also located), primary school, multi-denominational church (rebuilt in 1991) and a pub called The Fox.
 The village has 2 main playgrounds just off the Village Green with smaller equipment spread out throughout the village green spaces.
 There is an enclosed Astro football pitch and 2 tennis courts.
 A skate park was built in the village but was demolished as it became too expensive to keep up.
 However, a committee of residents has been established to explore the construction of a new facility.
 There is also a championship 18-hole golf course and hotel.
 The village also has two fields (one large field known to locals mostly as "The village green" and the smaller school playing field located near the farmhouse) which are used to host sporting events and council events such as the annual village fête.

 Bar Hill was originally contained within a ring road when it was first developed, but with the expansion and development of the area, it began to spill out.
 For example the "Gleneagles" development overlooking the golf course.

 The village has been supported by the Bar Hill Residents' Association since its inception in 1967 and has a long-running magazine (the Bar Hill News) which has been published eleven or twelve times a year since then.

 In May 2021 a new charity, the Bar Hill Community Association, was established in the village the stated intention behind the charity is to support the village.
 The production of the Bar Hill News was transferred from the Residents Association to the Community Association once the setup was completed.

 The history of the village was recorded by Roger Hall (the village historian) who published a book "Bar Hill - A Social History 1949 to 2001" in 2002.
-Following Roger's passing in April 2022 his extensive collection of documents and records was passed to the Bar Hill Community Association to manage.
+Following Hall's passing in April 2022, his extensive collection of documents and records was passed to the Bar Hill Community Association to manage.

 In 2017, Bar Hill was one of many areas that benefitted by the A14 Cambridge to Huntingdon Improvement Scheme which was completed in 2020.

 From 2023 to 2025, the Best Western Hotel, located in Bar Hill, was used by the Home Office to house a maximum of 272 asylum seekers.